tedeh/jayson/README.md

 Server example with custom routing logic in [examples/method_routing/server.js](examples/method_routing/server.js):

-**Note:** You are strongly recommended to check method names using `Object.prototype.hasOwnProperty` to prevent a denial-of-service attack against your Jayson server where method names such as `__defineGetter__` are requested from the server.
+**Note:** You are strongly recommended to check method names using `Object.prototype.hasOwnProperty` to prevent a denial-of-service attack against your Jayson server when names such as `__defineGetter__` are used in JSON-RPC calls.

 ```javascript
 const jayson = require('jayson');